 - Recommendation from the president, dean, or your academic advisor at the most recent university where you are/were enrolled in a degree program.
 There is a template available (Word format) on MEXT’s website, but a freeform letter is acceptable.
 Note: The template letter is from previous years and includes out-of-date instructions.
 You no longer have to submit the letter in an unopened envelope.

-- Certificate of Health (Excel format from MEXT website)
+- Medical Certificate (Excel format from MEXT website)

 - Abstracts of graduation theses or published articles, if available

-- Certificate of language proficiency (language proficiency test scores), if available.
-No original is required for this item, only copies are needed.
+- Certificate of language proficiency (English or Japanese language proficiency test scores), if available.
+No original is required for this item, only 3 copies are needed.

 - Recommendation letter from present employer, if employed.